 In 1920, Granville went to England, where he worked as a cinematographer and director into the mid 1920s.
 He died in London on November 14, 1932, from complications related to Bright's disease.

-Although he was one of the founders of the ASC and remained active in the motion picture industry until his death, Jennings appears to have left the Society sometime before 1922.
+One of the founders of the ASC, Jennings remained active in the motion-picture industry until his death.

 Robert S. Newhard

 As early as 1922, Newhard was noted as being “one of the greatest aerial cinematographers in the world,” and it’s not surprising that he eventually found his niche in the industry as a specialized cameraperson in this arena.

 He was born in Allentown, Pennsylvania, on April 28, 1884, and began his film career working with Fred Balshofer’s Bison Life Motion Pictures unit of the New York Motion Picture Company in 1910.
 He stayed with the N.Y.M.P.Co. when Thomas Ince took over production reins and was behind the camera on several early William S. Hart Westerns, including The Bargain (1914) and On the Night Stage (1915).

 After a five-year stint with Ince, Newhard worked three years at Paralta Plays, Inc. and followed this engagement with tenures at Fox and Goldwyn.
 His last major credit was on Universal’s The Hunchback of Notre Dame (1923), although star Lon Chaney insisted that Virgil Miller, ASC photograph all of his closeups on that film.
 Newhard would receive first cinematographer credit on a handful of other films, ending with his only talkie, Party Girl (1930).

 By 1933, the ASC membership roster carried Newhard’s name under the category of Second Cinematographers.
 He passed away in Los Angeles on May 20, 1945, from the effects of bladder cancer.